 Our Story

 Global Philanthropy Partnership was founded in 2003 as a non-profit organization.
 While not a grant making organization, GPP serves as a strategic resource to promote international giving and raise awareness of global development issues including sustainability.
+GPP also serves as a fiscal sponsor for multiple projects engaged in global development and sustainability.

 Philanthropy: